hazzardweb/laravel-comments-docs/usage.md

 ### Admin Panel

-To access the Admin Panel make sure the user that you're logged in with has the `role` field set to `admin` in the database.
+You can access the Admin Panel at `/comments/admin`, but make sure the user that you're logged in with has the `role` field set to `admin` in the database.

 ### Demo